 5. Give food as gifts

-Everyone brings something so here’s plenty of food to go around, and plenty of choice.
+Catering around the Christmas season can be expensive, so if you're throwing a dinner party ask everyone to contribute a little something.
+It means that there’s plenty of food to go around, and an added bonus of lots of choice.
 It’s a great, hassle free, relaxing way to celebrate.

 7. Use a voucher website

-(like wowcher.com) to get deals on things you wouldn’t even have considered!
-Could make for some great surprise presents.
+Get deals on things you wouldn’t even have considered!
+They can make for some great surprise presents.

 It’s cheaper and you will create individual, handmade designs that people will really appreciate.
 It’s always nice to feel like someone has made that little bit of extra effort for you.

 Get the details here